shugonta/tweetsharp/README.md

 ### OAuth Authentication

 The first step to accessing the Twitter API is to create an application at (http://dev.twitter.com).
-When that process is complete, your application is issued a Consumer Key and Consumer Secret.
+When that process is complete, your application is issued a `Consumer Key` and `Consumer Secret`.
 These tokens are responsible for identifying your application when it is in use by your customers.
 Once you have these values, you can create a new service and pass them in.

 #### Authenticating a client application (i.e. desktop)